jornamon/mp-bmp3xx-full/tutorial.md

 ### fifo_debug()

 While being for debugging, it can be very handy when learning how the FIFO works, especially to see how the device handles config changes, errors, partial transmissions and FIFO over reads.
-It shows a graphic representation of the type of frames inside the FIFO.
+It shows a graphical representation of the type of frames inside the FIFO.

 ```python
 # Use fifo_debug() to see a 'graphical' representation of the FIFO contents